Arglanir/remote-connection-anywhere/README.md

 * ✅ local file

 ### What to do next?
-* 💡 : Method to clean shared space
 * 💡 : commands to all/one servers:
   * redistribute capabilities (if cleaned by a client)
   * stop